MathJSLab/.github/LOGBOOK.md

 This file contains general information about the actions of the [MathJSLab Project](https://mathjslab.com/) that go beyond the scope of the individual projects.
 In other words, what cannot be recorded in the `CHANGES.md` file of each software project, or the general actions of the organization, are recorded here, indexed by date.

-## 2025-08-28
+## 2025-08-29
 - The `@resvg/resvg-js` package has been installed as development dependency.
-The `src/helper/toIco.ts` file has been modifyed to support image conversion through `resvg-js` too.
+The `script/helper/toIco.ts` file has been improved to support image conversion through `resvg-js` too.
 This was done because of warnings that started occurring during the build after the last dependencies update.
+The `script/helper/createIcon.ts` file has been unused and removed.

 ## 2025-08-24
 - Dependencies updated in all projects.
 - MathJSLab logo updated (`script/mathjslabLogoSvg.mjs` file).
 Bug fix in Pi symbol and changes in the polynomial expression: constant added.
-Fine-grain optimizations (borders, margins, optimizations in the SVG code generated).
+Fine-grain optimizations (borders, margins, optimizations in the SVG code generated).This was done so the logo could be printed on advertising flyers and bookmarks.
+The 'advertising' directory was created with related files, including the 190 x 50 mm bookmark in SVG and PDF formats.
 All organization projects have been updated (logo and dependencies).

 ## 2025-03-30
 - The `eleventy.build.json` file has been created.